Pinafore/ml-hw/knn/assign.md

 This is designed to be a *very easy* homework.
 If you're spending a lot of time on this assignment, you are either:

 * not prepared to take the course (i.e., if you're struggling with Python)
 * seriously over-thinking the assignment
+* trying to reimplement too much of the assignment

 Most of this assignment will be done by calling libraries that have already been implemented for you.
 If you are implementing